AndrewDMorgan/Another-Custom-ISA/README.md

 https://docs.google.com/spreadsheets/d/1EU0HqW1YHJIZ-7ZNyb768a9Qf3rkegkdOBP46fiWrRU/edit?usp=sharing

 It includes both the general planned layout, and the individual instructions for the ISA (including the binary encoding for those instructions)
+Currenty, the emulator appears to be running a couple hundred million instructions per second, despite being interpreted, not Jit.
+Unless I messed up the timing, idk.
+Of coruse, that only maters so much as for a minecraft computer I'll be lucky to get even 0.5 seconds per instruction.

 The assembler supports headers (can be invoked under a couple names), pages, macros, and more.
 * Macros are created by doing: